ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/edi-tool.md

 }
 ```

-This schema can be employed to parse EDI documents featuring one HDR segment, mapped to the _header_, and any number of ITM segments, mapped to _items_.
-The HDR segment incorporates three _fields_, corresponding to _orderId_, _organization_, and _date_.
-Each ITM segment comprises two fields, mapped to _item_ and _quantity_.
+This schema can be employed to parse EDI documents featuring one HDR segment, mapped to the `header`, and any number of ITM segments, mapped to `items`.
+The HDR segment incorporates three `fields`, corresponding to `orderId`, `organization`, and `date`.
+Each ITM segment comprises two fields, mapped to `item` and `quantity`.

 Below is an example of an EDI document that can be parsed using the aforementioned schema.
-Let's assume that the following EDI information is saved in a file named 'sample.edi':
+Let's assume that the following EDI information is saved in a file named `sample.edi`:

 ```
 HDR*ORDER_1201*ABC_Store*2008-01-01~